picas9dan/marie-llama/README.md

    ````
    pip install -r requirements.txt
    ````
-1. Update the following environment variables.

-   - `HF_ACCESS_TOKEN`: [Access token](https://huggingface.co/docs/hub/security-tokens) with the read privilege to access any model that is not public on Hugging Face, if needed.
+1. For access to a private model on Hugging Face, ensure that you have the read privilege to this model.
+Generate an [access token](https://huggingface.co/docs/hub/security-tokens) and add this to the environment variables.
    ```
-   export HF_HOME="<huggingface-cache-dir>"
    export HF_ACCESS_TOKEN="<huggingface-access-token>"
    ```